Nue: Appearance

 It is said to make terribly eerie bird cry "hyoo hyoo" noises that resemble that of the scaly thrush.
 In the movie Akuryōtō (originally by Seishi Yokomizo), the catchphrase "nights where the nue cry are dreadful" refers to this fact.
-The nue is also said to have the ability of shape-shifting, often into the form of a black cloud that can fly Nue – Mysterious Mythological Shape-Shifting Creature Transforming Into A Black Cloud.
+The nue is also said to have the ability of shape-shifting, often into the form of a black cloud that can fly.
 The yokai is also thought to be nocturnal as most of its sightings happen at night.
 Its name written in kanji translates to night and bird.

 History

 The nue is thought to have started appearing in the late Heian period.
 For a more precise dating, different sources claim different periods, like the Emperor Nijō period, the Emperor Konoe period, the Emperor Go-Shirakawa period, or the Emperor Toba period.

 The visual appearance may be a combination of the animals in the Sexagenary cycle, with a northeast Tiger, a southeast Snake, a southwest Monkey, and a northwest Qian (Dog and Wild Boar).

 Originally, the nue were stated to be a bird that resembles the green pheasant, but their precise identity is unknown.
 The 夜 within the 鵺 character is phonetic component and thus does not carry a meaning with it.
 The character 鵼 (kou or kuu) is determined to be a kind of strange bird.
 Due to the use of Man'yōgana, the historical spelling is known to have been nuye.
 At this early time, although, it had a different semantic meaning.
 It referred to a bird known as White's thrush.